John Leonard Orr: 1984 South Pasadena fire

-On October 10, 1984, in South Pasadena, California, a major fire broke out at an Ole's Home Center hardware store located in a shopping plaza.
-The store was completely destroyed by the fire, and four people were killed: a two-year-old child, the child's 50-year-old grandmother, a 26-year-old mother of two, and a 17-year-old employee.
-On the following day, arson investigators from around southern California converged on the destroyed store, and declared the cause to be an electrical fire.
-However, Orr, as an arson investigator, insisted that the cause was arson.

-Orr was correct, of course, because he set the blaze.
-Speculation has been that he wanted his work to be recognized.
-Albeit anonymously.
+On October 10, 1984, in South Pasadena, California, a major fire broke out at an Ole's Home Center hardware store.
+The store was completely destroyed by the fire, and four people were killed: Matthew Troidl, a two-year-old child; Ada Deal, Matthew's 50-year-old grandmother; Carolyn Kraus, a 26-year-old mother of two; and Jimmy Cetina, a 17-year-old employee.
+The following day, fire investigators from around Southern California converged on the destroyed store, and declared the cause to be an electrical fire.
+However, Orr insisted that the cause was arson.
+Orr was correct, of course, because he had set the blaze.
+It has since been speculated that Orr wanted his work to be recognized.
 Investigations showed that the fire was deliberately started in highly flammable polyurethane products, which caught fire very quickly, causing the fire to flashover very rapidly.
-This, sadly, does not mean that the deaths of his 4 victims were rapid.
-Even at trial, Orr showed no remorse and an utter disregard for not only the lives he took, but the families he destroyed as well.